opengeospatial/om-swg/iso_19156_issues/iso_19156_requirements.md

 ```
 Requirement 2: req/abstract-observation-schema/procedure

-The System Under Test shall support the concept of a Procedure as described in Figure 1 and Table 3.
+The System Under Test shall support a realization of the Procedure concept with the associations and attributes as described in Figure 1 and Table 3.
 ```

 ### X.3 ObservableProperty